15 advantages of setting up a limited company

 As a limited company director, you have access to tax planning benefits unavailable to the self employed.

 You can co-own your company with other family members – often a spouse.
-This means that all shareholders can make use of their own tax allowances.
+This means that all shareholders can make use of their tax allowances.

 Company directors decide when to distribute profits to shareholders.
 This gives you the flexibility to time dividend payments across different tax years.